 No matter how obvious your disability might be to you and your co-workers, the reality is that you still need to show that you are truly disabled or face a certain illness.
 Suppose you live within the state of California, for example.
-In that case, an employment attorney Los Angeles will first inform you of what the term "disability" means within California state law.
+In that case, an employment attorney in Los Angeles will first inform you of what the term "disability" means within California state law.
 You might find that a large number of issues don't really qualify for what the state deems truly disabled.
 Some of the personal issues that won't align with that legal term include compulsive gambling and sexual behavior disorders, to name a few.
 Now, this does not mean you can't file a claim as there are other ways apart from the legal term that you can prove disability discrimination.
 For example, you may be the spouse of someone with disabilities that also works within the company.
-If you are being discriminated against because of your relationship, then a Los Angeles workplace lawyer would recommend taking action.
+If you are being discriminated against because of your relationship, then a Los Angeles workplace attorney would recommend taking action.

 2. Document Everything in Terms of Your Discrimination

 A Los Angeles disability discrimination attorney will highly recommend a client to document as much as they can.
 This is because it can be easy for an employer to simply say that they had no idea and that the person should have brought the issue to their attention.
-The disability discrimination lawyer for the workplace can use this against you in order to show that you made no effort to make things right.
+The lawyer for the workplace can use this against you in order to show that you made no effort to make things right.
 So, what should you be documenting?
 The simple answer is everything, but we want to be a little more specific here.
 It would be best if you always documented each time you are discriminated against.
 This includes what they did, what time, who it was, location, and the task.
 You should also make sure that you document all the times that you brought your disability up to your employer as well as their responses to it.
-Note that all these documents should be issued to your Los Angeles disability discrimination attorney in a timely manner in order to ensure a proper case is built for you.
+Note that all these documents should be issued to your discrimination attorney in a timely manner in order to ensure a proper case is built for you.